SEO

 Search Engine Spider/Spider: A search engine spider is a bot that conducts the crawling of web page.
 The spider crawls a web page to collect information it deems relevant.
 The information collected then gets the web page indexed into the SERPs and ranked accordingly depending on its authority and relevancy to the search query initiated by a user.

 SERP: Potentially the most frequently used term by an SEO, SERP is an acronym for search engine result pages.
 SERP refers to the website results displayed after a search engine page search.
 A search engine’s primary goal is to serve the most relevant web pages to the user after they’ve conducted a search.
-The most relevant website would appear on the top of the SERP, which most users would bear eyes on first.
+The most relevant website would appear at the top of the SERP, which most users would bear an eye on first.
 SERPs most commonly only display up to 10 results per page.
 In the past, Google has changed its SERP, displaying only 7 search results per page for specific search queries.
 This was a direct part of their strategy to serve more relevant results in the most effective way possible since then, there has been no official news confirming site-wide changes.

 Sitemap: A sitemap is a page strategically structured into grouping key pages to provide easy navigation to users and search engine spiders.
 A special sitemap called the XML sitemap is often created to assist search engine spiders in finding all relevant website pages.